Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

     N.B. all cocktails that appear on the home page are have been added by the site owner, so cannot be deleted or edited.

     The final section is a brief description of what is available to a user when they sign up for the website.
-The three sections; create, discover and rate and review, lead to a sign up button which will take the user to a log in/register page.
+The three sections; create, discover and rate and review, lead to a sign-up button which will take the user to a log in/register page.

 - **Log in/Register**

     The login and register functions share a page and are both accessed via a card with movable tabs.

     The registration form is simple and requires a user to offer a username (that does not already exist in the database) which is at least 5 characters in length.
-They also need to submit a password twice to confirm matching data before beging logged in and directed to the "My Recipes" page.
+They also need to submit a password twice to confirm matching data before logging in and being directed to the "My Recipes" page.
 A flash message lets the user know that the registration has been successful.

     It's is similar for a returning user, although the form checks to see whether the username exists and whether the password matches the stored data.